stanxii/chirp/README.md

 # Chirp
-Chirp is a franchise management service powered by a REST API.
+Chirp is a simplified Twitter clone backed by a REST API written in Go.

 Features:
-  - manage franchisor and franchisee data
+- tweet and retweet posts
+- like tweets and view what other users liked
+- add tags in your tweets
+- follow other users
-  - invoice and payment system
+- user signup and authenticaiton
-  - generate and track franchise fees (ex. royalties and marketing fees based on total sales)
-  - record sales and expenses and generate financial metrics

 ## Setup Locally
 ### Requirements